-Tuesday, Dorchester County sprayed the Archdale community for mosquitos, which can carry the virus from birds to humans and other animals, like horses.
+Tuesday, Dorchester County sprayed the Archdale community for mosquitos, which can carry the virus from birds to humans and .
 Wednesday, the county moves to erradicate the possible West-Nile carriers from Ashborough East and Westcott Plantation.

 Thursday, the solution, which the county says is safe for children and pets, will be sprayed at Irongate and Walnut Farms.
 Friday, spraying will continue in Teal on the Ashley and The Ponds.